MARY ELIZABETH DAVIS

 Superintendent, Henry County SchoolsGeorgia

-Prior to joining the district, Davis was chief academic officer for the Cobb County School District in Marietta, Ga., the nation’s 23rd-largest school system.
-She also served as assistant superintendent for curriculum and instruction in Gwinnett County, Ga., at a time when the district was honored with the Broad Prize for advancing student performance.
-Davis was a presidential appointee in the George W. Bush administration and an education policy advisor for the United States Senate.
-She began her career as a chemistry teacher in Fairfax County, Va.
+Prior to joining Henry County, Davis was the chief academic officer for Cobb County School District in Marietta, Ga., the 23rd-largest school district in the United States.
+Before that, she was assistant superintendent for curriculum and instruction in Gwinnett County, Ga., the nation’s 13th-largest district.
+Davis was a part of the team when Gwinnett County received the Broad Prize for advancing student performance and closing achievement gaps.
+She began her professional career as a chemistry teacher in Fairfax County, Va.

-Davis holds a Ph.D. in education policy, a specialist’s degree in educational leadership, and a master’s in public administration from Georgia State University.
-She earned her bachelor’s from Messiah College in Pennsylvania.
+Davis completed a Ph.D. in educational policy, a master’s in public administration, and a specialist in educational leadership, all from Georgia State University.
+She also holds a bachelor’s in chemistry from Messiah College in Pennsylvania.